Shattered Glass (film): Reception

 The film received positive reviews from critics.
 On Rotten Tomatoes, the film has a 92% rating, based on 168 reviews, with an average rating of 7.70/10.
 The site's consensus states: "A compelling look at Stephen Glass' fall from grace."
 On Metacritic, the film has a score of 73 out of 100, based on 38 critics.

 A. O. Scott of The New York Times described the film as:

 a serious, well-observed examination of the practice of journalism ... an astute and surprisingly gripping drama. ...
 A more showily ambitious film might have tried to delve into Glass's personal history in search of an explanation for his behavior, or to draw provocative connections between that behavior and the cultural and political climate of the times.
 Such a movie would also have been conventional, facile and ultimately false.
 Mr Ray knows better than to sensationalize a story about the dangers of sensationalism.
 Shattered Glass is good enough to be true.

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four and felt the film was well-cast and "deserves comparison with All the President's Men among movies about journalism".
 In a dissenting review from The Village Voice, J. Hoberman dismissed the film as "self-important yet insipid" and asks, "Shattered Glass begs a larger question: What sort of culture elevates Glass for his entertainment value, punishes him for being too entertaining, rewards his notoriety, and then resurrects him again as a moral object lesson?"

 Sarsgaard's performance as Charles Lane was singled out by several critics for praise.
 USA Today gave the film three-and-a-half out of four and wrote of him: "Sarsgaard deserves more credit than he'll probably get for his multi-layered performance".
-Premieres Glenn Kenny wrote, "it's Peter Sarsgaard, as the editor who serves Glass his just desserts [sic], who walks away with the picture, metamorphosing his character's stiffness into a moral indignation that's jolting and, finally, invigorating".
+Premieres Glenn Kenny wrote, "it's Peter Sarsgaard, as the editor who serves Glass his just deserts, who walks away with the picture, metamorphosing his character's stiffness into a moral indignation that's jolting and, finally, invigorating".
 His performance ended up winning numerous awards, including "Best Supporting Actor" citations from the Boston Society of Film Critics, Kansas City Film Critics Circle, National Society of Film Critics, Online Film Critics Society, San Francisco Film Critics Circle, and the Toronto Film Critics Association, as well as nominations from the Independent Spirit Awards and the Golden Globes.
 The A.V.
 Club placed his portrayal of Chuck Lane at number six on a list of the best performances of the decade.

 Stephen Glass saw the film and, when reflecting about the experience, he said, "It was very painful for me.
 It was like being on a guided tour of the moments of my life I am most ashamed of".